go-go-golems/zine-layout/ttmp/2025-10-10/06-phase1-backend-and-cli-progress-changelog.md

 - Reorganised the CLI under an `image-sequences` verb group with individual subcommands (`list`, `get`, `create`, `update`, `delete`, `add-item`, `reorder`, `delete-item`).
 - Simplified the React UI to match the new workflow (projects → assets → image sequences), removing legacy YAML/spread tooling and adding sequence management panels.
 - Added drag-and-drop sequencing, inline previews, and slideshow controls to the project detail view for quick proofing of image ordering.
+- Taught the Go server and dev proxy to fall back to `index.html` (and serve a favicon) so deep links like `/projects/:id` work identically in dev and production.
+- Introduced basic request logging in the Go server to aid troubleshooting while the UI and API are still in flux.

 ## What Worked
 - Database migrations run cleanly against an empty DB and align with the new repository methods.